michael-gillett/node-stream-player/README.md

 player.play();

-// Get the metadata for the current playing song and a time stamp when it started playing
+// Get the metadata for the current playing song and a time stamp when it started playing player.nowPlaying();
-// throws an error if no song is currently playing or null if no metadata was given player.nowPlaying();

 // Get an array of metadata for the songs in the queue (excludes the current playing song)